netdata/netdata/docs/getting-started.md

     to understand how much RAM/disk space you should commit to storing historical metrics.
 -   Read up on the memory requirements of the [round-robin database](../database/), or figure out whether your system has KSM enabled, which can [reduce the default database's memory usage](../database/README.md#ksm) by about 60%.

-## Performance troubleshooting

-Because Netdata auto-detects and collects system information from so many source, it effectively replaces your need to use other command line tools to track down performance anomalies.
-Netdata not only shows the same information as tools like `free`, `df`, `vmstat`, and `top`, but it also shows what happened in the past.

-You can also use the descriptions that come with most Netdata charts to figure out where to look next for the anomaly's root cause.

-> **NEED MORE INFORMATION HERE**

-**Next**:

--   Read up on how Netdata uses [meaningful presentation](/why-netdata/meaningful-presentation.md) to reduce your reliance on console tools.

 ## Monitoring multiple systems with Netdata